manussekhar/AWS_SAA_C02_Notes/EC2/AMI.md

 Amazon Machine Image
 Customized machine image for the [[EC2]] instances.
-Created from an already existing [[EC2]] instance after customisati.
+Created from an already existing [[EC2]] instance after customisation.
 [[Region Scoped Service]]
 can be copied across region